robinm8/spotcommander/spotcommander/README.txt

 BEFORE UPGRADING:

 * Close SpotCommander completely on all your devices before upgrading
-* You may have to reauthorize with Spotify for some of the features to work if you are upgrading from an old version.
-Go to Profile in the menu and tap the top right icon to deauthorize.
-When it is done, tap the top right icon to authorize again
+* You have to reauthorize with Spotify for Profile in the side menu to work (Top Tracks)
-* Android users must update to the latest version of the Android app
-* iOS users should re-add SpotCommander to the home screen

-CHANGELOG v 12.5:
+CHANGELOG v 12.6:

-* Remove Starred category from Playlists as it has been deprecated by Spotify and converted to a regular playlist
-* Removed News from Browse as it has been deprecated by Spotify
-* Library now syncs the artists you follow, just like tracks you have saved (new feature in Spotify's web API)
-* Only show playlists you actually have write access to when choosing Add to Playlist
-* Floating Action Button in Library now allows you to quickly scroll down to the next category
-* Added Default as an option when sorting playlists
-* Added error message if you are running the beta version of Spotify, which is not supported yet
+* Discover new music with Recommendations!
+Tap on a track > Three dots > Recommendations and get a list of recommended tracks
+* In Library, albums are now synchronized with your saved albums in Spotify
+* Top Tracks in Profile
+* Partially support for Spotify v 1.0.
+The new MPRIS behaviour breaks some features, like playing playlists, artists, albums and local files.
+A workaround is to queue all tracks from the overflow menu.
+It is still recommended to use Spotify v 0.9.17.8
 * Minor changes and bug fixes

 LICENSE:

-Copyright 2015 Ole Jon Bjørkum
+Copyright 2016 Ole Jon Bjørkum

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by